-LEOP applicants are required to address question in the LEOP Application Supplement.
+To be considered for LEOP admission, applicants must address questions in the LEOP Application Supplement.
 Applicants are also encouraged to submit a second personal essay detailing the adversity they have experienced.

 If the LEOP Committee determines that an applicant does not meet LEOP admission requirements, some applicants may be considered for general admission.

-LEOP academic resources, programs, and services, are designed to supplement existing skills, knowledge, and learning styles.
-Included are academic pre-law workshops, LEOP Orientation, first year tutorials, practice exams, and academic workshops, upper division tutorials, and a supplemental bar course for graduating students.
+LEOP academic resources, programs, and services are designed to supplement existing skills, knowledge, and learning styles.
+Included are academic pre-law workshops, LEOP Orientation, first year tutorials, practice exams, academic workshops, upper division tutorials, and a supplemental bar course for graduating students.